maxitg/SetReplace/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/FeatureAssociation.md

 <img src="/Documentation/Images/FeatureAssociationFeatureSpacePlot.png" width=720>

-For [`MultiwaySystems`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/MultiwayQ.md) it only computes property associated with the [`CausalGraph`]
+For [`MultiwaySystems`](/Documentation/SymbolsAndFunctions/WolframModelAndWolframModelEvolutionObject/Properties/MultiwayQ.md) it only computes features associated with the `"CausalGraph"`

 ## Example